 This course provides the tools, skills and understanding of technological concepts and issues surrounding the emergence of and future directions of electronic business practices, with a strong focus on electronic commerce initiatives.
-The student develops an understanding of the current business models, strategies and opportunities in electronic publishing, communication, distribution, and collaboration.
+The student develops an understanding of the current business models, strategies and opportunities in electronic publishing, communication, distribution, collaboration, and online payment options.
 The focus is on innovative strategic thinking with respect to the use of these techniques in successful new business ventures.